rubenvannieuwpoort/posts/division-by-constant-signed-integers.md

 In this section, I will consider how to generate optimized code for division by compile-time constant signed integers.

 Most of the tricks that are applicable to calculate a quotient of unsigned integers efficiently also apply to signed integers, although we might have to do some work to handle negative integers.
 Of course, a division by one can be ignored and a division by minus one is equivalent to a negation.
 For some instruction-set architectures, it might be beneficial to implement a special case for big divisors with an absolute value of more than $2^{N - 1}$.
-In this case ,the value of the quotient $[ \frac{n}{d} ]$ is $\text{sgn}(n)$ when $|n| \geq d$ and zero otherwise.
+In this case, the value of the quotient $[ \frac{n}{d} ]$ is $\text{sgn}(n)$ when $|n| \geq d$ and zero otherwise.

 ```
 expression_t div_by_const_sint(const sint d, expression_t n) {